Anveshnaaa/pill-pilot/README.md

 python3 run.py
 ```
 The script will install everything and start the server automatically!
-Then open http://localhost:5001 in your browser!
+Then open http://localhost:5001 in your browser

 Key Features